 Sump Pump Maintenance Checklist

-Your sump pump works hard to keep your basement and the possessions it holds dry all year long.
-It detects when rain water and snow melt are rising and pumps it out before it rises above the floor level.
+Is your basement dry?
+You might want to thank your sump pump.
+It works hard to keep your basement and possessions dry every rainy (or melty) season.
+It detects when water is threatening your basement, then pumps it out before it rises above the floor level.